GradleUp/gratatouille/README.md

 ## Build cache by default

 `@CacheableTask` is added by default.
-All input files use `PathSensitivity.RELATIVE` making your tasks build relocatable.
+All input files use `PathSensitivity.RELATIVE` making your tasks relocatable.

 ## Easy documentation

-`@GTaskAction` takes a `taskDescription` and a `taskGroup` argument making it easy to colocate your documentation with your implementation:
+`@GTaskAction` takes a `description` and a `group` argument making it easy to colocate your documentation with your implementation:

 ```kotlin
 @GTaskAction(